xinyuwei-david/AI-Foundry-Model-Performance/readme.md

-##  Performance Test
+###  Fast Performance Test AI Model on AML Model Catalog

-After deploying the Endpoint, we can proceed with performance testing.
 The primary goal of performance testing is to verify tokens/s and TTFT during the inference process.
 To better simulate real-world scenarios, I have set up several common LLM/SLM use cases in the test script.
 Additionally, to ensure tokens/s performance, the test script needs to load the corresponding model's tokenizer during execution.

 Before officially starting the test, you need to log in to HF on your terminal.